qiboteam/qibolab/doc/source/main-documentation/platform.rst

 instances is exactly the channel mapping.
 Indeed, the channels are intended to be "owned" by the instrument generating the pulses for that channel.
-This is true both at a conceptual and practical level, since the instrument instance will then contain the only :class:`qibolab.Channel` instance, which store the information related to:
+This is true both at a conceptual and practical level, since the instrument instance will then contain the only :class:`.Channel` instance, which store the information related to:

 - the *path* specifier, which is required to direct instructions to the correct location